 On November 24, 2010, Syntrix Biosystems, Inc. filed suit against us in the United States District Court for the Western District of Washington at Tacoma (Case No. C10-5870-BHS) alleging that we willfully infringed U.S. Patent No. 6,951,682 by selling our BeadChip array products, and that we misappropriated Syntrix's trade secrets.
 In November and December 2012, we filed motions for summary judgment that the patent is not infringed and is invalid, and that Syntrix's trade secrets claims are barred by various statutes of limitation.
 Syntrix filed a motion for summary judgment that the patent is valid.
 On January 30, 2013, the court granted our motion for summary judgment on Syntrix's trade secret claims, and dismissed those claims from the case.
 The court denied Syntrix's motion for summary judgment on validity, and denied our motion for summary judgment for non-infringement and invalidity.
-On March 14, 2013, a jury reached a verdict in favor of Syntrix, finding that Illumina's BeadChip kits infringe the Syntrix patent, that a reasonable royalty rate is 6%, and that damages owed to Syntrix for the period from 2005 through September 2012 are approximately \$95.8 million.
+On March 14, 2013, a jury reached a verdict in favor of Syntrix, finding that Illumina's BeadChip kits infringe the Syntrix patent.
 During trial, the court dismissed Syntrix's claim that the alleged infringement was willful.
-No final judgment has yet been entered.
-Prior to entry of judgment, additional damages and prejudgment interest will be calculated through the date of the verdict.
+On July 1, 2013, the Court entered a final amended judgment for \$115.1M, in accordance with the jury verdict, including supplemental damages and prejudgment interest.
+In addition, the court awarded Syntrix an ongoing royalty of 8% for accused sales from March 15, 2013 until the patent expires on Sept.
+16, 2019.

 We believe strongly that we did not infringe the Syntrix patent and that the patent is invalid.
-We intend to file a post-trial motion asking the trial court to enter a judgment in our favor as a matter of law or, alternatively, to grant a new trial.
-Issues also remain to be litigated regarding any future damages to which Syntrix might be entitled and/or injunctive relief.
-To date, Syntrix has not filed a motion seeking injunctive relief, and we believe that such a motion is unlikely to be granted by the trial court.
-In addition, if our post-trial motions are unsuccessful, we plan to file an appe
+Therefore, we disagree with the jury verdict and contend that the verdict is not supported by the law or facts.
+Accordingly, we filed on July 17, 2013, our post-trial motion asking the District Court to vacate the amended judgment and to enter judgment in our favor or, alternatively, grant a new trial.
+In addition, if our post-trial motion is unsuccessful, we plan to file an appeal to the Court of Appeals for the Federal Circuit challenging the adverse verdict.

-As a result of the jury verdict, we have recorded a legal contingency accrual of \$106.9 million as of March 31, 2013, which includes the damages awarded to Syntrix, our preliminary estimate of prejudgment interest, and estimated additional damages through March 31, 2013.
-The accrued damages through the jury verdict date of \$105.9 million was recorded within operating expenses as a separate line item, and the remainder, representing the royalty amount subsequent to the verdict date, was recorded to cost of sales.
-In addition, we will continue to accrue ongoing royalties on future sales at the royalty rate stated in the jury verdict.
+As a result of the amended judgment, we have recorded a legal contingency accrual of \$122.7 million as of June 30, 2013, which includes the damages and prejudgment interest awarded to Syntrix, estimated additional damages through June 30, 2013, and an estimate of interest accrued on the damages subsequent to June 19, 2013.
+This resulted in legal contingency charges of \$15.8 million recorded in Q2 2013, \$8.7 million of which was related to damages through the jury verdict date, and was recorded within operating expenses as a separate line item.
+The remainder was related to the royalty amount subsequent to the verdict date, and was recorded to cost of sales.
+For the six months ended June 30, 2013, such charges totaled \$122.7 million, \$114.6 million of which was recorded within operating expenses, and the remainder was recorded to cost of sales.
+In addition, we will continue to accrue ongoing royalties on future sales at the royalty rate stated in the Amended Judgment.
 We may be required to secure the amount of the judgment during the appeals process.